Ashridge Golf Club

-The hole names are spectacular: Devil's Den, Witchcraft Bottom, and Nob's Crook, Thunderdell being four such examples.
+Another cracking nuance are the hole names which include Devil's Den, Witchcraft Bottom, Nob's Crook, and Thunderdell being four such examples.

 Golf Course Review